 The Geology Program

-The Department has modern and well-equipped laboratories in the Jepson Science Center equipped with advanced analytical instruments to support and reinforce classroom instruction and to provide opportunities for research.
-Major equipment items include petrographic microscopes (one with a fluid-inclusion stage), an x-ray diffractometer, a magnetic susceptibility instrument, and lab facilities for paleontology, sedimentology and geochemistry.
+The Department has modern laboratories in the Jepson Science Center equipped with advanced analytical instruments to support classroom instruction and to provide opportunities for research.
+Major equipment includes petrographic microscopes, an x-ray diffractometer, a magnetic susceptibility instrument, and lab facilities for paleontology, sedimentology and geochemistry.
 The Jepson Science Center has a variable pressure scanning electron microscope with chemical capabilities that is shared by the science disciplines.
-For geological fieldwork, the department has GPS equipment, access to several boats, a core drill, surveying equipment, sediment corers, and for classroom study, an extensive collection of rocks, minerals, and fossils.
+For geological fieldwork, the department has GPS equipment, research boats, coring and surveying equipment, and for classroom study, an extensive collection of rocks, minerals, and fossils.
 The department also maintains a computer lab/classroom equipped with the latest Geographic Information Systems (GIS) software.

 Requirements for Geology Major